AstridGarciaS/web-sprint-challenge-intro-to-react/README.md

 ## Stretch Interview Questions

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a JavaScript library that helps you build user interfaces for web applications.
+It simplifies the process of creating interactive and dynamic interfaces by allowing you to create reusable components.

 1. Describe component state.
+When working with React, you often need to manage and update data within a component.
+Component state provides a way to store and manage this data.
+It allows you to keep track of information that can change over time, like user input or data fetched from APIs.

 1. Describe props.
+Props, short for properties, are a way to pass data from a parent component to its child components.
+They allow you to customize and configure child components by providing them with data or functionality.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+In React, side effects refer to any additional operations or actions that are not directly related to rendering components.
+This can include tasks like fetching data from an API, subscribing to events, or manually manipulating the DOM.